getfem/getfem/doc/sphinx/source/python/pygf.rst

 Documentation
 -------------

-The getfem.py module is largely documented.
+The `getfem` module is largely documented.
 This documentation has been extracted into the :ref:`api`.
 The getfem-matlab user guide may also be used, as 95% of its content translates quite directly into python (with the exception of the plotting functions, which are specific to matlab).